 The Academy of Medicine, Engineering & Science of Texas (TAMEST) was founded in 2004 to provide broader recognition of the state's top achievers in medicine, engineering, and science, and to build a stronger identity for Texas as an important destination and center of achievement in these fields.
-With 270+ members, TAMEST is composed of the Texas-based members of the three National Academies (IOM, NAE, and NAS) and the state’s 10 Nobel Laureates.
+With 270+ members, TAMEST is composed of the Texas-based members of the three National Academies (Institute of Medicine, National Academy of Engineering, and National Academy of Sciences) and the state’s 10 Nobel Laureates.

 TAMEST brings the state's top scientific, academic, and corporate minds together to further position Texas as a national research leader.
 TAMEST also works to foster the next generation of scientists and to increase the awareness and communication among the state's best and brightest about research priorities for the future.